deflaux/api-provider-local-java/README.rst

 .. _Build Status: https://travis-ci.org/googlegenomics/api-provider-local-java

-Note: this repo supports v0.1 of the GA4GH APIs.
-There is a different `python server <https://github.com/ga4gh/server>`_ that will support v0.5 and will make this repo obsolete.
+**api-provider-local-java is deprecated.**  Please see https://github.com/ga4gh/server for the up-to-date GA4GH reference server.  **This repository will be deleted on March 10, 2016.**

 .....

 Getting started
 ---------------

+Note: this repo supports v0.1 of the GA4GH APIs.
+The `python server <https://github.com/ga4gh/server>`_ supports v0.5+ and makes this repo obsolete.

 To use, first build the code using `Apache Maven <http://maven.apache.org/download.cgi>`_::